runtimeverification/michelson-semantics/michelson.md

        <stack> X:Data ~> Y:Data => Y ~> X ... </stack>
 ```

-Dig is implemented in 2 phases, digging down and building back up.
+`DIG` is implemented in 2 phases, digging down and building back up.
 This is
 implemented with the following production, which functions essentially like a
 FSM.
 When `I > 0`, we push elements into the internal stack after popping them
 from the main stack.
 When `I = 0`, we have found the element to move to the top